kate-eisen/kate-eisen.github.io/index.md

 <td  width="90%" style="padding-bottom:10px;">
 Finally, finally starting my postdoc at Lund University!
 Very excited to be working with Magne Friberg, Anna Runemark, and the rest of the team to try to figure out why there is so much variation in the floral scent of <i>Arabis alpina</i>.
 Looking forward to learning genomics and transcriptomics and hopefully spending a lot of time in the Alps next field season! <br>
   <br>
-  In other exciting news, a paper I co-authored from a collaboration that was in the works for a long time is now out in <i>Theoretical Ecology</i> [here](https://doi.org/10.1007/s12080-020-00478-3).
+  In other exciting news, a paper I co-authored from a collaboration that was in the works for a long time is now out in <i>Theoretical Ecology</i> <a href="https://doi.org/10.1007/s12080-020-00478-3">here</a>.
 We demonstrate how the Price Equation can be used to estimate biodiversity change in communities.

 </td>
 </tr>